Weierstrass traveling wave solutions for dissipative BBM equation: Summary

 \section{Summary}

 In this paper a basic theory for the BBM equation \eqref{BBM}, and its extension \eqref{e0} to include the dissipation term was shown.
 When the viscous term is not present, \eqref{BBM} has traveling wave solutions that depend critically on the traveling wave velocity.
-When the velocity is subunitary, it has solitary wave like solutions.
-If the velocity is super unitary, the solutions become periodic.
-At the interface between the two cases, when $c=1$, \eqref{BBM} has periodic solutions in terms of the Jacobi elliptic functions.
-Based on Ince's transformation, a theory based on the dissipative term was presented, in which we have found a set of solutions in terms of Weierstrass elliptic $\wp$ functions.
-Based on dynamical systems theory we have proved that the solutions of \eqref{e0} experience a transcritical bifurcation when $c=1$, where at the intersection of the two bifurcation curves, stable equilibrium changes from one curve to the other at the bifurcation point.
+When the velocity $c>1$ \eqref{e0} has solitary waves solutions, while if $c<1$, the solutions become periodic.
+At the interface between the two cases, when $c=1$, the solutions are rational functions ofcanoidal waves.
+Based on Ince's transformation, a theory including the dissipative term was presented, in which we have found more general solutions in terms of Weierstrass elliptic $\wp$ functions.
+Using dynamical systems theory we have shown that the solutions of \eqref{e0} experience a transcritical bifurcation when $c=1$, where at the intersection of the two bifurcation curves, stable equilibrium changes from one curve to the other at the bifurcation point.
 As the velocity changes, the saddle point collides with the node at the origin, and then remains there, while the stable node moves away from the origin.
+Also, the bifurcation curves and the fixed points of the dynamical system are functions of the traveling wave velocity $c$ and dissipation constant $\nu$.